 Terry Mclean is a clear exponent of present times, a professional who understands what cultural awareness implies in every way.
 English-born, he is fluent in seven more European languages and wisely polarizes his professional skills.
+He is a communication expert that is especially focused on intercultural differences.
 A continuous, inexhaustible development of his actual and potential capabilities – in a few words, his main assets – has made Terry a master of reinvention.
 He can now pride on a rich, multifaceted career, and tell us about his world-wide experience.
 We have had the pleasure to speak with him about it.

 P-B: Barcelona, 1991…what was it like?
 What was your first impression in terms of work, people, the city itself….?
 Could you speak any Spanish at all, or did you have to learn it from scratch?